Discussing New Hearing Aids

 If you are receiving funding from the government (or another 3rd party), there may be limitations on how often you can replace your hearing aids.
 For example, Medicaid regulations in Florida dictate that “hearing aids are limited to one per ear every three years,” while Idaho’s dictate “one hearing aid in a lifetime.”

 Private insurance companies are less likely to help with the cost of hearing aids, but if you’re lucky enough to live in New Hampshire or Rhode Island, you may be entitled to regular hearing aid upgrades through your insurer.
-In Arkansas, insurers are required to offer coverage to employers in the state.
+In fact, there are a total of six states (AR, CT, IL, NH, RI, and WA) that require insurers to offer coverage for hearing aids.

 Bottom Line